St. John's Terminal: Architecture and design

 As part of the Google redevelopment, prefabricated, modular slabs of precast concrete were constructed using bridge-construction methods.
 Two mechanical cores of 14 stories, each with emergency staircases and 14 elevator shafts connecting the roof to the basement, were also built.
 The precast structure contains a steel framing to stabilize the original terminal building, allowing the newer stories to be built without bracing.
 The prefabricated slabs and the steel frame were built using the same two cranes.
 Following the expansion, the building rises 232 ft high, with 12 stories.
 On the northern elevation of the building (facing Houston Street), where the old terminal has been cut away, the track beds of the old terminal are visible, overhanging the main entrance.
+Due to its large width–height ratio, the building has been referred to as a "groundscraper"; Justin Davidson, architecture critic for Curbed, called the development "a city within a building".

-The interiors of the Google offices, designed by Gensler.
+The interiors of the Google offices were designed by Gensler.
 The entry hall is three stories high with a kitchen, seating areas, and a coffee bar.
 The workstations are clustered into 60 groups as part of a "neighborhood seating" layout, in which teams are assigned specific areas.
 There is also a double-level, 330-seat auditorium with Guastavino-like tile designs.
 The spaces are decorated with New York City–related details; for example, the conference rooms depict wooden construction walls and assorted objects, while a Google sign in the lobby has depictions of items such as taxicabs and the Statue of Liberty.
+There are also plants inside the offices.
 Following the project's completion, the building has had nearly 1.5 acre of native plants on its roof garden, as well as a rainwater collection system with a capacity of 92000 gal.
 There are also solar panels on the roof, in addition to wood salvaged from the Riegelmann Boardwalk on Coney Island.